Adan Canto: Early life

-Adán Canto was born in Ciudad Acuña, Coahuila, Mexico to parents José-Luis Narváez, a dentist, and Marlyn Canto-Narváez, a homemaker and singer.
-Born and raised in Mexico, Canto crossed the border daily as a child to attend an American Catholic school in Del Rio, Texas.
+Canto was born in Ciudad Acuña, Coahuila, on 5 December 1981.
+He crossed the border daily as a child to attend an American Catholic school in Del Rio, Texas.
 He grew up riding horses at his grandfather's ranch in Acuña where his father was a charro.
 With the encouragement of his mother, Canto began performing on stage as a singer at the age of 7.
 He was introduced to the traditional boleros and mariachi music from a young age and performed in and around his home state through his teenage years.

 Canto left home at the age of 16 to pursue a career as a musician.
 He had success as a singer/songwriter in San Antonio after collaborating with Studio M. He spent five years working as a musician in Mexico City where he performed as lead singer for the jazz band Del Canto.
 Canto wrote for and produced several songs for film and TV in Mexico.
-Canto began acting in a handful of commercials in Mexico City and was soon cast in a television series called Estado de Gracia.
+He began acting in a handful of commercials in Mexico City and was soon cast in a television series called Estado de Gracia.
 Canto eventually turned to the stage after being cast as a lead in the adaptation of Pedro Almodóvar's All About My Mother.